aeontronix/enhanced-mule-tools/maven-plugin/src/docs/main.md

 ## Introduction

-The anypoint tools maven plugin is used to greatly facilitate interacting with mulesoft's anypoint platform through maven.
+The enhanced mule tools maven plugin is used to greatly facilitate interacting with mulesoft's anypoint platform through maven.

 ## Usage